matiasngf/creative-dev-challenge/docs/three-portal.md

 }
 ```

-This code automatically adds the `AwwwardThreeComponent` to the 3D scene, passing down props and unifroms provided in the portal.
+This code automatically adds the `AwwwardThreeComponent` to the 3D scene, passing down props and uniforms provided in the portal.

-In [this example](../src/app/sections/falling-caps/three-caps.tsx) the `CapTracker` element will be rendered on the dom, and the `CapPortal` will be added into the Three.js scene.
+In [this example](../src/app/sections/falling-caps/three-caps.tsx), the `CapTracker` element will be rendered on the dom, and the `CapPortal` will be added to the Three.js scene.

-## How does it works
+## How does it work

 ![tracker-diagram](./html-tracking.png)